 Speaking of reputable companies, we recommend you work for companies that operate and are based in the United States.
 Having a Post Office Box as their physical address doesn’t count and should be avoided in our experience.
 They should have a legitimate physical address to show they will be around longer than the $250 contract to have a UPS Store mailbox.

 Foreign-based companies are taking advantage of the demand for transcription services by saying they are based or have viable operations in the United States.
 Performing basic research should help you determine the location and quality of any transcription company you want to work with.

 How do I get paid for the work I do as a transcriptionist?

 The most crucial factor to consider when working as a transcriptionist is to perform work for a reputable company.

 Almost every reputable transcription company will pay you via direct deposit or a PayPal payment system.

 Your work as a professional and experienced transcriptionist should be rewarding.
-Plus, your hard work should be rewarded by a company that submits payment in a timely fashion.
+Plus, your hard work should be compensated by a company that submits payment promptly.
 At a minimum, you should be paid at least every two weeks or twice monthly.

-Working as a general, medical, legal, or law enforcement transcriptionist is a rewarding and exciting career choice.
-Suppose you believe you have the skills and experience to work with a professional, U.S.-based company.
-In that case, we invite you to complete our online freelance form.
+Working as a transcriptionist can be a rewarding career path.
+You can earn money from home.
+You can specialize or choose to take on general transcription work.
+You can even choose whether to work full-time or part-time.
+The transcription business offers a lot of flexibility and career choices.
+If you believe you have the skills and experience to work with a professional, U.S.-based company, we invite you to complete our online freelance form.